We will run version `v1.0.0` of the reusable action called `a_reusable_action`.

 Like scripted actions, reusable actions are logical units of analytic code.
 However, whereas a scripted action is written to solve a problem for one study and must be copied-and-pasted to solve a similar problem for another study, a reusable action is written to solve a problem for several studies without copying-and-pasting between them.
-This makes reusable actions ideal for tasks that must be completed by several studies, such as producing cross-tabulations, summary statistics, or deciles charts.
+This makes reusable actions ideal for tasks that must be completed by several studies, such as joining cohorts or producing deciles charts.

 Running reusable actions🔗

 You can browse existing reusable actions at https://actions.opensafely.org.
 Although each is different, they have a common API.
 Consider the following extract from a study's project.yaml: